 In the East and Southeast Asia, kebabs are called satay when meat alone is cooked on a skewer.

-The Thai ingredients in this recipe are straightforward and commonly used in Paleo cooking and many wellness diets, including AIP, GAPS, VAD and Gluten-free.
+The Thai ingredients in this recipe are straightforward and commonly used in Paleo cooking and many wellness diets, including AIP, GAPS, Whole30 and Gluten-free.

 - This recipe uses coconut amino acids for that wonderful combination flavor of sweet-umami.

-- Fish sauce is a traditional Thai ingredient (and just gets omitted for VAD).
+- Fish sauce is a traditional Thai ingredient.
 This ingredient does not taste fishy (but it does not smell pleasant to my kids).
 It adds a wonderful, rich umami flavor, excellent with beef.

 - Fresh ginger and garlic are great basics in so many world cuisines, adding spice in the absence of peppers.

-- Fresh mint is a favorite herb of mine and while not as common as fresh basil in Thai cuisine, still quite common and traditional.
+- Mint is a favorite herb of mine and while not as common as fresh basil in Thai cuisine, still quite common and traditional.
 I love the fresh mint in this dish.
 It goes beautifully with the pineapple and works well for just about every wellness diet.

 Shish Kebabs are best when the meat is first marinated, making it flavorful and moist.